MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

 ## Run the program on hardware

 To run the program on hardware, we'll use the asynchronous job submission command `az quantum job submit`.
-Like the `execute` command this will compile and submit your program, but it won't wait until the execution is complete.
+Like the `execute` command, this will compile and submit your program, but it won't wait until the execution is complete.
 We recommend this pattern for running against hardware, because you may need to wait a while for your job to finish.
-To get an idea of how long that may be, you can run `az quantum target list -o table` as described above.
-Depending on the provider you selected, you will see:
+To get an idea of how long that may be, you can run `az quantum target list -o table` as described earlier.

    ```azurecli